-- 1. The 2005 Series A-1 Bonds, the 2005 Series A-2 Bonds, the 2005 Series A-4 Bonds and the 2005 Series A-5 Bonds constitute valid and binding special, limited obligations of the Authority, payable solely from the Revenues and other assets pledged thereto under the Indenture.
-The 2005 Series A-3 Bonds constitute valid and binding obligations of the Authority, payable from the Revenues and other assets pledged thereto under the Indenture and also constitute general obligations of the Authority for the payment of which the Authority has pledged its full faith and credit, subject only to the provisions of any agreements with the owners of particular notes, bonds or other obligations pledging any particular revenues or assets to the payment thereof. - 2.
+- 1. The Bonds constitute valid and binding special, limited obligations of the Authority, payable solely from the Revenues and other assets pledged thereto under the Indenture. - 2.
 The Indenture has been duly authorized by the Authority, duly executed and delivered by authorized officials of the Authority, and, assuming due authorization, execution and delivery by the Trustee, constitutes a valid and binding obligation of the Authority enforceable in accordance with its terms. - 3.
-Interest on the 2005 Series A-2 Bonds, the 2005 Series A-3 Bonds, the 2005 Series A-4 Bonds and the 2005 Series A-5 Bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code"); however, interest on the 2005 Series A-2 Bonds, the 2005 Series A-3 Bonds and the 2005 Series A-4 Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, and interest on the 2005 Series A-5 Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations.
+Interest on the 2006 Series B-2 Bonds, the 2006 Series B-3 Bonds, the 2006 Series B-4 Bonds and the 2006 Series B-5 Bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code"); however, interest on the 2006 Series B-3 Bonds, the 2006 Series B-4 Bonds and the 2006 Series B-5 Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, and interest on the 2006 Series B-2 Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations.
 The opinions expressed in this paragraph assume continuous compliance with the covenants and representations contained in the Authority's certified proceedings and in certain other documents or certain other certifications furnished to us. - 4.
-The Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado laws in effect as of the date hereof. - 5.
-Interest on the Taxable 2005 Series A-1 Bonds is not excluded from gross income for federal income tax purposes.
+Interest on the Taxable 2006 Series B-1 Bonds is not excluded from gross income for federal income tax purposes. - 5.
+The Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado laws in effect as of the date hereof.